firmworks/FileViewer/docs/index.md

    1. Cache Id – If you want the behavior to be different between instances of the file's viewer.
 Use this variable to a unique variable or name to reference the way you have the component set up in each place.
 If you have the component set up on the account a very specific, you want to use for every object, use the cache id to not have to setup all the settings again.

-### **Setting up a File Viewer Configuration Metadata Record**
+### **Setting up a FileViewer Configuration Metadata Record**
-If you want to use the same configuration for more than one use of the component you can create a File Viewer Configuration Metadata record.
+If you want to use the same configuration for more than one use of the component you can create a FileViewer Configuration Metadata record.
 The Metadata fields are a subset of fields you see in the components design.

 ![fileviewer metadata configuration](images/fileviewer-metadata-setup.png)

 See more on metadata in Trailhead from Salesforce [Metadata Trailhead](https://trailhead.salesforce.com/en/content/learn/projects/add-sound-effects-to-your-sf-org/create-a-custom-metadata-record-sound)

-Once created reference the File Viewer Configuration Name in the components Configuration Name design element.
+Once created reference the FileViewer Configuration Name in the components Configuration Name design element.

 ![fileviewer metadata configuration reference](images/fileviewer-metadata-setup2.png)